oxipay/oxidocs/docs/developer_resources/api_reference.md

 # API Reference

-Communicating with Oxipay in order to process a transaction via our payment gateway involves **POST**ing a request to the Oxipay endpoint.
+Communicating with Oxipay in order to process a transaction via our payment gateway involves **POST**ing a request to the Oxipay gateway.
 This can be viewed as an authorisation request that is performed by the shopping cart in order to process the payment via Oxipay.

-There are two Oxipay endpoints that transaction information can be posted to and they represent the live Oxipay payment gateway and the test (sandbox) gateway.
+There are two Oxipay gateways that transaction information can be posted to and they represent the live Oxipay payment gateway and the test (sandbox) gateway.

-## Oxipay Endpoints
+## Oxipay Gateways

 Posting a request to the live payment gateway with the <code>x_test</code> set to <code>false</code> will process a real transaction.
 This means the credit card that was used as part of the checkout process will be debited.
 On the other hand, posting to the test gateway simulates a transaction and is not processed as a real transaction; that is, no real dollar amount will be debited from the specified credit card.